markbaaijens/upis/README.md

 ## Usage
 > Download script ...and make it executable

-`wget https://raw.githubusercontent.com/markbaaijens/upis/master/upis -O upis && chmod +x upis`
+`wget https://raw.githubusercontent.com/markbaaijens/upis/master/upis.sh -O upis.sh && chmod +x upis.sh`

 > Optionally: check the contents of the script, discard what is not needed or wanted, then save the file